pp-att/pdsnd_github/project1-sql/README.md

-1.sql project - sql queries
+# SQL project

+- The SQL project covers 4 tasks about SQL database